marctrem/usbarmory-wiki-fork/Mk-II-Roadmap.md

 The design has been validated and the first pre-production batch is being manufactured.

+Ordering information will be published in Q3 2019.

 ## System-on-Chip

 The USB armory Mk II default System-on-Chip (SoC) is planned to be the NXP